8 DC Soccer Bars to Watch the Women’s World Cup

-If you’re looking for something a little different, perhaps a little fancy, try the The Astor World Cup Lounge.
+If you’re looking for something a little different, perhaps a little fancy, try The Astor World Cup Lounge.
 What is actually The St. Regis Bar at the St. Regis Hotel in Downtown Washington, from June 14 – July 15, The Astor World Cup Lounge will serve breakfast, lunch, and beer specials inspired by food and drink from different countries participating in the tournament.

 #FrayLife Tip: Enjoying a Bloody Mary in the mid-morning, or afternoon, is an excellent way to take in the World Cup.
-The St. Regis Bar makes their own version of a bloody mary.
+The St. Regis Bar makes its own version of a bloody mary.
 Try their version, “The Capital Mary,” made with Bombay Sapphire Gin and Chesapeake seasoning.

 1201 Pennsylvania Ave NW -OR- 900 19th St NW (Downtown)